helixhorned/ljclang/README.md

   -P: Disable color output.
   -x: exit after parsing and displaying diagnostics once.

-  If the argument to option -s starts with '@', it must have one of the following forms, where the integral <number> starts with a decimal digit distinct from zero:
+  If the selector to an option -s starts with '@', it must have one of the following forms, where the integral <number> starts with a decimal digit distinct from zero:
     - '@<number>': single compile command, or
     - '@<number>..': range starting with the specified index, or